 As the influence of Spanish culture extends far beyond Spain and Latin America, we celebrate the future literary stars writing in the Spanish language, as selected by Granta.
-Three of these writers talk to Gaby Wood, who was part of the judging panel in this selection.
+Three of these writers talk to Valerie Miles, writer and editor of the Granta Spanish issue.

 Spending quality time with the people we love around the dinner table brings us so much happiness.
 But when we’re busy, tired and have a million other things to do, it can be hard to motivate ourselves to get in the kitchen and cook wonderful food.
 But fitness coach Joe Wicks has done the hard work for you, with 100 simple, healthy, delicious recipes the whole family will love.
 He is joined by the Happy Pear twins whose latest book The Happy Health Plan brings you 90 brand new, mouth-watering recipes that have been specially designed with medical experts to help you took after your whole body health, inside and out.